 Summer Concert Series.
 June through September, locals head downtown to meet the neighbors during the Friday night summer concert series.
 Call ahead to Yesterday’s or The Caboose for dinner.
 This is a popular event and you’ll want a local picnic to go along with the music.
 Bring the kids too.
 The park has swings and old fashion see-saws.

 Eastlings Downtown.
 This family owned and operated healthy grocery market is also an artist’s studio.
 It seems strange in such a small town to have an organic grocery, but what I liked most about this place was the artist studio.

 The owner David’s four girls each have their own talent, which is displayed and sold at the store.
 Pottery, painting, handmade clothing, and lots of other unique items.
 The entire family help run the store.
 The day I visited, the girls were hanging out up front, because in addition to being an organic market and artist studio, Eastlings is also a coffee house.

 More Fun Near Rutledge, Ga.

 Southern Cross Guest Ranch – This is not your normal nose-to-tail trail rides.
 Learn how to care for your horse too.
 Just thinking about it makes me want to make a return trip.

-Durhamtown Off Road Resort – My boys LOVE Durhamtown Off Road Resort.
+Durhamtown Off Road Resort – This place is about 45 minutes away from Rutledge, but worth it!
+My boys LOVE Durhamtown Off Road Resort.
 We’ve only ridden the ATV’s, but they have motorcycle tracks, hunting, and a whole lot more.